 Expert Hint: Write your substitute teacher assistant resume summary or objective last.
 That way you’ll have a full list of accomplishments made to order.

-3. Write a Smart Substitute Teacher Job Description and Skills Section
+3. Write a Smart Substitute Teacher Resume Description and Skills

 Do you fit the job?